LindseyWagner/personal-readme/myreadme.md

 I've done product management in the past and enjoyed it, so I like talking about understanding your users/audience and what your vision is for the product you're working on.

 ### What makes me grumpy?
-Pedestrians that hog all the sidewalk or decide to stop suddenly.
+Pedestrians that hog all of the sidewalk or decide to stop suddenly.

-Related to work, I don't love circling back on decisions that have already been made unless there's a great reason.
+Related to work, I don't love circling back on decisions that have already been made unless there's a solid reason.
 I get grumpy when there's gatekeeping or someone acts as a bottleneck.
 I also like to make sure people are heard in meetings and will call folks out if they're interrupting a bit too often.

 ### How do I like to give feedback?
 If it's about a doc or something we're working on, I'll probably use Slack or email to provide feedback.
 But, if it's something a bit bigger then I prefer to give feedback in-person or on the phone.
-In the past, I've had (monthly or biweekly, usually) one-on-ones with team members where we talked about the project, life, and I had a chance to provide feedback.
+In the past, I've had (monthly or biweekly, usually) one-on-ones with team members where we talked about the project and provide feedback on how things are going.

 ### How do I like to receive feedback?
 I prefer to receive feedback in-person or over the phone as well, usually as it comes up if there's something urgent or that I'm not doing right.
 I'm open to receiving it any time, really, so please don't hesitate to reach out.
 I'd rather you let me know than stressing out about it.